-As discussed in Note 1, the financial statements present only the Building Fund specific to Measure CK, and are not intended to present fairly the financial position and changes in financial position of Sulphur Springs Union School District in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Building Fund specific to Measure CK are intended to present the financial position and the changes in financial position attributable to the transactions of that Fund.
+They do not purport to, and do not, present fairly the financial position of Sulphur Springs Union School District as of June 30, 2019, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.